Job Application Letter Format and Writing Tips

 Tips for Writing a Job Application Letter

-- Do not duplicate your resume.
+- Do not copy your resume.
 The purpose of this letter is to show that you are a strong candidate and to highlight your relevant experience and abilities.
 Since your application letter will be accompanied by your resume, make sure the letter does not duplicate your resume exactly.
 Your resume is a general record of your experience, education, and accomplishments.
 In contrast, your application letter should show how exactly your background makes you a good fit for a particular position.

 - Tailor each application letter to the job.
 As mentioned above, emphasize in your letter why you are an ideal candidate for the specific job.
 This requires that you personalize each letter to fit the specific company and position.
 Here's information on how you can closely match your qualifications to the job posting.